 - An Outcome variable with more than two outcomes to be predicted.
 Ideally, a Nominal: Mutually exclusive categories variable.
-When using stacked data the Outcome variable should be a single question in a Multi type structure.
+When using stacked data the Outcome variable should be a single question in a Multi type structure (eg. ).

-- Predictors variables will be considered as predictors of the outcome variable.
-When using stacked data the Predictor(s) need to be a single question in a Grid type structure.
+- Predictor variables will be considered as predictors of the outcome variable.
+When using stacked data the Predictor(s) need to be a single question in a Grid type structure (eg. Binary - Grid or a Numeric - Grid).

-- Go to Anything > Advanced Analysis > Regression > Multinominal Logit.
+- Go to Anything > Advanced Analysis > Regression > Multinomial Logit.

 - In the object inspector go to the Inputs tab.

-- In the Output menu select the variable to be predicted by the predictor variables.
+- In the Outcome dropdown, select the variable to be predicted by the predictor variables.

 - Select the predictor variable(s) from the Predictor(s) list.